bullhorn/rest-api-docs/source/includes/_datahub.md

 </table>

 ## EdsEntityType
-Represents a category of data in the Source System.
+Represents a category of data in the source system.
 This entity's name is represented as `entityType` when making Data Hub API requests.
 See [POST / PUT /data-hub/entityType](https://bullhorn.github.io/rest-api-docs/datahubref.html#post-put-data-hub-entitytype) section of Data Hub API for more details.

 <table>
     <colgroup>